rorywalsh/p5.Csound/docs/examples/audio_input.md

 ## Accessing pitch data

 Csound ships with quite a few pitch detection opcodes.
 The following sketch uses the `pitchamdf` opcode to track the incoming pitch and uses it to control the players position on screen.
-Watch out for enemies!
+Use the freq slider to set a comfortable range when you sing and the amp slider to tweak the mic's sensitivity.
+And watch out for enemies!

 [](/audio_input_pitch/index.html ':include :type=iframe width=800px height=400px frameBorder=0 scrolling="no"')
 <p align="right">